-The 2016 Greenhouse Gas Emissions Reduction Plan organized its emissions mitigation strategies as a set of pathways under three overarching objectives: build on state success, enable markets and communities, and leverage regional collaboration.
+The 2016 Greenhouse Gas Emissions Reduction Plan organized its emissions mitigation strategies were organized as a set of pathways under three overarching objectives: build on state success, enable markets and communities, and leverage regional collaboration.
 We refer the reader to the 2016 Plan for the full description of each of these pathways.
-Here, we summarize the progress since 2016 and comment on the progress we still need to make.
+Here, we summarize the progress we've made since 2016 and comment on the progress we still need to make.
 For additional detail on specific items since 2016, we refer readers to the other sections within this chapter.